SStorm/areyousure/README.md

 }
 ```

+You probably know what you're doing if you're using another shell.

 ## Installation

 You will need cmake, make and a C compiler for this.

 ```shell
 mkdir build
 cd build
 cmake ..